Dubai vs. Abu Dhabi – Which Is Best For You?

 When to Visit Dubai

 And January hosts the annual Dubai Shopping Festival.
-The month-long festival will meet your inner shopper with discounts at shopping malls and designer stores.
+The month-long festival will offer your inner shopper discounts at shopping malls and designer stores.

 The city also has fantastic live entertainment, such as Cirque du Soleil, and events like the Quoz Arts Festival to give you a taste of cultural heritage.